When You’re Ready to Heed the Call of the Mountains.

 Leave the south end of town on Hwy.
 550. Directly after the big horseshoe bend (about ¼ mile), take a right on CR 361 (Camp Bird Rd.).
 Follow this for 4.7 miles, then take the broad left fork that goes toward Camp Bird Mine.
 In another 0.3 miles you’ll reach a bridge.
 Park just before here if hiking and follow summer instructions below or switch to 4 low if jeeping.
 There is not a sign for the mine.
 PLEASE NOTE!
 For winter guests there are special parking instructions and it is necessary for you to confirm details with MHBL.

-WINTER , Drive 3.5 miles up CR361 and park facing angled down hill on the left just before the gate.
-Post official MHBL parking notice inside drivers side window.(observe winter closure signage) Continue hiking or skining the road for 1 ml. to a broad fork on the left.
-Take this left for .3 ml. then cross a bridge.
-Follow the road across the bridge between the historic “mansions” for approximately 45 minutes or 1.5 miles to reach the point where the road crosses the creek.
-Cross the creek and continue to follow the road for .4 miles to a wooden bridge on your right.
+WINTER In winter our lodge is a ski in destination.
+Drive 3.5 miles up CR361 to the locked gate.
+Drop all gear and skiers at the gate.
+One person will need to take the vehicle to the broad parking area at thistledown campgrounds and return 0.4 miles to meet the group at the gate.
+From the gate, hike or skin the road for 1 ml. to a broad downhill fork on the left.
+(There is no signage here but you will see Camp Bird on the left and the “mansions”.)
+Take this left for 0.3 miles then cross the bridge passing between the historic “mansions”.
+Then continue for approximately 1.5 miles to reach the point where the road crosses the creek.
+Cross the creek to the left and continue to follow the road for 0.4 miles to a wooden bridge on your right.
 Do not cross it, instead take an immediate sharp left at the sign for Richmond Trail.
-Follow the road up for .4 mile to a small wooden sign that reads Richmond Trail ½ mile with an arrow to the right.
+Follow the road up for 0.4 mile to a small wooden sign that reads Richmond Trail ½ mile with an arrow to the right.
 Instead go left for 200yds. to reach MHBL!
+(Total distance approximately 4 miles from the gate with an elevation gain of 2,100 feet.)

-SUMMER, Arrive at the bridge described above at Camp Bird.
-Then follow the Imogene Pass jeep trail 1.8 miles from the bridge at Camp Bird in your off-road ready, high clearance 4WD vehicle, (not SUV or AWD) crossing the river once, until you see a sign to go left up Richmond Basin, just beyond a wooden bridge (not to be crossed).
+SUMMER In summer you can drive all the way to the lodge if you have an off-road ready, high clearance 4WD vehicle, (not SUV or AWD).
+If you do not have an off-road ready, high clearance 4WD vehicle then you can reach the lodge by hiking the last 2.5 miles.
+Drive approximately 4.5 miles up CR361 to a broad fork on the left.
+(There is no signage here but you will see and information sign on the left of the right and Camp Bird on the left and the “mansions”.)
+Take this left for 0.3 miles to reach Camp Bird.
+If you are hiking, park here and walk the last 2.5 miles.
+When you arrive at the bridge at Camp Bird, cross the bridge passing between the historic “mansions” and follow the Imogene Pass jeep trail 1.8 miles from the bridge at Camp Bird, crossing the river once, until you see a sign to go left up Richmond Basin, just beyond a wooden bridge (not to be crossed).
 It’s a sharp left, usually a three point turn.
-Follow the road up for .4 mile to a small wooden sign that reads Richmond Trail ½ mile with an arrow to the right.
+Follow the road up for 0.4 mile to a small wooden sign that reads Richmond Trail ½ mile with an arrow to the right.
 Instead follow the road to the left!
-This will lead you in 200 yards to Mount Hayden Backcountry Lodge!
+This will lead you in 200 yards to reach MHBL!
 Park after crossing the small creek on your left.

-Whether hiking,driving or skiing, please let us know your expected arrival time and what you are driving so that we can watch for you.
-Text or call Eric at 303‑656‑1550 with any issues.
-Depending on your cell provider, you may get some coverage from the trail.
+Whether hiking, driving or skiing, please let us know your expected arrival time and what you are driving so that we can watch for you.
+Text or call us at 303‑656‑1550 with any issues before you leave an area with cell phone coverage.
+Depending on your cell provider, you may not get coverage from the trail.
+For visitors with a radio we will listen on channel 10 if given advance notice.

 Contact us